Breast Augmentation Surgery in Darien, Connecticut

 Augmentation mammaplasty with fat transplantation (fat transfer) uses liposuction to harvest excess fat from other parts of the body; the fat is then injected into the breasts.
 Augmentation mammaplasty is appropriate for women who are not looking for a dramatic increase in breast size, and want breasts that look and feel as natural as possible.

 For a number of weeks prior to augmentation mammaplasty, tissue expanders may be placed below the muscles of the chest wall to expand the breasts, and increase the amount of fat they can hold.
 When the tissue has expanded enough, augmentation using fat transfer can begin.
 First, fat is removed using liposuction, in which a cannula (a thin, hollow tube) is inserted through small incisions, and then moved back and forth to loosen excess fat, which is suctioned out using a vacuum or a cannula-attached syringe.
 The harvested fat cells are then purified.
 In the second procedure, which takes place on the same day, the fat is injected into the breast through small incisions.
 The procedure takes approximately 4 to 5 hours.

-After augmentation mammaplasty with implants, drainage tubes may be inserted; incisions are stitched, taped and bandaged.
+After breast augmentation surgery, drainage tubes may be inserted; incisions are stitched, taped and bandaged.
 A surgical bra is typically put over the bandages to minimize swelling and support the breasts.
 For a few days postsurgery, most patients feel tired and sore, but many return to work within a week.
 Stitches are removed in 1 week to 10 days; postoperative pain, swelling and sensitivity diminish during the first few weeks.
 Scars begin to fade in a few months.

 After augmentation mammaplasty with fat transplantation, recovery time is short, with normal activities being resumed as soon as the patient feels comfortable.
 Compression garments are typically worn over the areas that received liposuction.